ChristophLo/bib2website/README.md

 ## Using

-Just `run python` convert.
+Just run `python convert`.
 Currently, it is hardcoded to load a file named `all.bib` in the project's root folder,
 and generate `all.html`.

 In order to have PDF links, the URL field in the bibtex file should be used.
+I use another github project to host all my fulltext files.
 When using the month field, either use "01", "02", etc., or "jan", "feb", etc. in order to have proper sorting.